 Brands being asked to comment on Pride now that all the big city events are cancelled pic.twitter.com/LR3CfcgVrf

 Pride 2020: bigger, gayer, better

-Despite the drama in the UK a consortium of local Pride organisations in the US and internationally, are organising a massive, worldwide Pride event to be held exclusively online.
+Despite the drama in the UK a consortium of local Pride organizations in the US and internationally, are organizing a massive, worldwide Pride event to be held exclusively online.
 The plan is to hold a rolling 24-hour online Global Pride on 27 June, the anniversary of Stonewall, which will feature musical performances, speeches, and other Pride-related content each hour.
 We won’t be waiting until next year - the show will go on regardless.

 How can brands support and get involved?

 Like any event, Pride takes cash to host.
 Guests, speakers, entertainers, a platform to run it on, internet bandwidth - all need cold hard cash.
 So sponsor the event - especially if you’ve been a supporter of IRL Pride over the years.

 Virtual Prides needs virtual avatars to spectate.
 Brands could create their pride collections online to ensure the spectators are suitably attired for the occasion.
 There might be virtual advertising space along the route that could be taken up by the brand.
 Or it could be about simply telling the stories of your LGBTQ+ employees online through your social channels during Pride.

 Other things brands could do is follow the suggestions from Influencer and LGBTQ+ advocate Ashlee Marie Preston who launched the #PridePledge, an effort asking corporations to reallocate their annual LGBTQ+ Pride budgets back to the community to help sustain LGBTQ+ groups and individuals impacted by the Covid-19 pandemic.

 Just because we are in a lockdown doesn’t mean we can’t connect and come together for good causes.
 Brands still have a role to play - it just means they have to be a little more inventive.